Wiccan (character): Parentage

-Analogy to the Arthurian Legend
+Analogy to the Arthurian legend

 Several comics showed stark similarities between Wiccan and Hulkling and the mythological figures Merlin and King Arthur.
 Both Arthur (at least in one popular version of the legend) and Hulkling grew up unaware of their destiny.
-Both are prophesiesed to unite their people and bring peace, have a strong wizard on their side, use magical swords and become the beloved Kings of a big kingdom/empire.
+Both are prophesiesed to unite their people and bring peace, have a strong wizard on their side, use magical swords and become the beloved kings of a big kingdom/empire.

-The first time this connection was made, was when Hulkling was a member of A.I.M..
-He was kidnapped by the "Knights of the Infinite", an analogy to the Arthurian "Knights of the Round Table" and told about his destiny as prophesiesed ruler of the a united Kree/Skrull Empire.
-He was then told to get a sword out of a light beam and announced "King of the space".
-That's an obvious adaptation of the famous Arthurian legend of the sword in the stone.
+The first time this connection was made was when Hulkling was a member of A.I.M.
+He was kidnapped by the "Knights of the Infinite", an analogy to the Arthurian "Knights of the Round Table" and told about his destiny as prophesied ruler of the a united Kree/Skrull Empire.
+He was then told to get a sword out of a light beam and pronounced "King of the Space", an obvious adaptation of the famous Arthurian legend of the sword in the stone.
 Hulkling even named his sword "Excelsior", King Arthur's sword being "Excalibur".
-Two of the knights seem to be named after characters of the Arthurian Mythos, Lan-Zarr (after Lanzelot), Mur-G'nn (after Morgana, also a Magic user).
-There is also M'ryn the Magus (named after Merlin), an old Magic user, who spoke the prophecy.
+Two of the knights seem to be named after characters of the Arthurian Mythos, Lan-Zarr (after Lancelot) and Mur-G'nn (after Morgana, also a magic-user).
+There is also M'ryn the Magus (named after Merlin), an old magic-user, who spoke the prophecy.

-It is again heavily referenced during the Empyre event, Wiccan even says "Like Merlin?
-I'll take it!", after being crowned court wizard of the Kree/Skrull-Alliance.
+It is again heavily referenced during the Empyre event; Wiccan even says "Like Merlin?
+I'll take it!" after being crowned court wizard of the Kree/Skrull-Alliance.